gnandous/rx-player/doc/architecture/stream/buffer_handler.md

 ----

-When the current position goes behind the first currently defined _Period Buffer_:
+When the current position goes behind the first currently defined _PeriodBuffer_:
 ```
           P2
        |===   |
     ^
 ```

-Then we destroy all previous _Period Buffers_ and [re-]create the one needed:
+Then we destroy all previous _PeriodBuffers_ and [re-]create the one needed:
 ```
    P1
 |======|